Maragoth/api-tester-postman/TestSummary.md

 - The response contains a generated product ID despite no data being provided.
 - This indicates a missing validation layer in the backend.
 - Status: Confirmed.
 Reproducible.

+## 📁 Saved Results

+The full test run report is saved in: docs/results/collection_run_2025-05-08.json